-The eZ8 CPU fetches the reset vector at program memory addresses 0002H and 0003H and loads that value into the program counter.
+The eZ8 CPU fetches the reset vector at program memory addresses 0002h and 0003h and loads that value into the program counter.
 Program execution begins at the reset vector address.
 Following Stop Mode Recovery, the STOP bit in the Reset Status (RSTSTAT) Register is set to 1.
 Table 11 lists the Stop Mode Recovery sources and resulting actions.
-The following sections provide more detailed information about each of the Stop Mode Recovery sources.
+The following sections provide more details about each of the Stop Mode Recovery sources.